rdbc-io/rdbc/rdbc-doc/docs/scala/statements.md

 ```

 !!! tip "SQL injection safety"
-    Important thing to understand is that when using `sql` interpolator you're still
+    The important thing to understand is that when using `sql` interpolator you're still
-    safe from creating SQL injection vulnerability.
+    safe from SQL injection vulnerability.
 Even though it may look like
-    that, parameter values are **not** passed in to the database as literals
+    that, parameter values are **not** passed to the database as literals
     concatenated with the rest of the SQL.

 SQL parts created by `sql` interpolator can be concatenated in the same way you